More tranquil than most

-If just wanting a picture of the chedi, head to the east side where you take a good photo from over the brick wall.
-While over here, take a little break beside Bueng Phra Ram, a pond that was made by human hands centuries ago when the earth was dug out and used in the building of Ayutthaya’s temples and palaces.
-The lotus flowers have unfortunately disappeared due to the 2011 flood, but hopefully they'll return some day.
+After a wander through the complex, head over to the east side for a break beside Bueng Phra Ram, a tree-lined pond made by humans centuries ago when the earth was dug out for use in Ayutthaya’s temples and palaces.

-The entrance to Wat Phra Ram is on the west side of the grounds off Naresuan Road, a short walk south of Wat Phra Si Sanphet.
+The entrance to Wat Phra Ram is on the west side of the complex off Naresuan Road, a short walk south of Wat Phra Si Sanphet.

 David Luekens first came to Thailand in 2005 when Thai friends from his former home of Burlington, Vermont led him on a life-changing trip.
 Based in Thailand since 2011, he spends much of his time eating in Bangkok street markets and island hopping the Andaman Sea.